Nishantm032/-receipe-manager-web/README.md

 UI Layout: The layout might not look great on very small screen sizes, especially when many recipes are listed.

+UI Layout for second card: The second card has issue, It automatically shows the card 1 details even It is removed from local storage as well as the data storage file.

 Image URLs: If an invalid or broken image URL is provided, the recipe card may not display the image.